 Prime–boost: a vaccination strategy in which an initial (prime) dose must be complemented by one or more subsequent (booster) doses in order to elicit a strong immune response.

+Primer: a short oligonucleotide which anneals to a DNA or RNA template and is used to initiate DNA synthesis in PCR and RT-PCR experiments.

 RT-PCR: reverse transcriptase polymerase chain reaction – a method used to detect (and in some cases quantify) RNA by first reverse transcribing it into cDNA and then amplifying the latter by PCR.

 S1 subunit: the exposed N-terminal subunit of the SARS-CoV-2 spike protein, which is proteolytically released from the full-size spike protein during the assembly of viral particles